druellan/ED-AI-Companion/readme.md

  - Install the requirements with ```pip install -r requirements.txt```
  - Copy or rename the `config.py.example` file to `config.py`
  - Open the `config.py` and paste your OpenRouter key on the `LLM_API_KEY` variable.
 The script should work without any other change, but take a look at the settings in case you want to change something.
- - To run the script use `./start.cmd` or `python start.py` You can run the script right from the start or when ED: Dangerous is already running.
+ - To run the script use `python main.py` You can run the script right from the start or when ED: Dangerous is already running.

 ### Cortana native voice:
 If you are using the native text-to-speech Windows system (check the config file for that) and you want to have the Cortnana voice, use the registry patch file included: `Microsoft-Eva-Mobile.reg` to make that voice available.